-- Enrollment in at least 12 units throughout the first semester. - A cumulative GPA of 3.0 or higher in the most recently earned degree.
+- Full-time academic enrollment (12 units) throughout the first semester. - A cumulative GPA of 3.0 or higher in the most recently earned degree.

-- Satisfactory academic progress toward the degree objective. - Enrollment in at least 12 units throughout the current semester. - Completion of 8 units or more of upper division or graduate level credit courses during each of the two most recent semesters of enrollment. - No more than two incomplete (I) grades still on record. - A cumulative GPA of 3.0 or higher in those courses where a letter grade (A through F) was received.
+- Satisfactory academic progress toward the degree objective. - Full-time academic enrollment (12 units) throughout the current semester. - Completion of 8 units or more of permissible upper division or graduate level credit courses during each of the two most recent semesters of enrollment. - No more than two incomplete (I) grades still on record. - A cumulative GPA of 3.0 or higher in those courses where a letter grade (A through F) was received.